bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We headed to the scree gully at the end of the cirque.
 We kept left and tried taking a more direct route but that didn't work well, just added unnecessary scree slogging.
 Instead, hike to a moss-lined spring at the end of the cirque.
 A cairn marks the start of a trail that climbs to the col between Mount James Walker and Mount Inflexible.

 The scree trail to the col works surprisingly well: stable for the ascent, yet yielding for a quick descent.
 There's no trail above the col so we grovelled up scree.
 As we climbed, the grade grew steeper, the rocks looser.
-The final 100 m of elevation offered unstable footing that must have tested everyone's patience.
+The final 100 m of elevation offered unstable footing that tested our patience.
 (There is a trail in the scree, but it's best used for descending.)
 Worrisome was the possibility of rock falling on someone below and we wondered if we should have brought helmets.
 But I didn't witness any rock fall more than a couple of feet, and everyone took care not to dislodge rocks.

 We all reached the summit to enjoy the views from this 3,000-metre peak.
 Clouds notwithstanding, we appreciated far-ranging views of surrounding peaks.
 Bill rhymed them off as fast as they were pointed out.

-On the descent, we ironed out the route which is depicted on the map.
+On the descent, we ironed out the route depicted on the map.
 After we passed the lake, we encountered light rain, but it only dampened our clothes, not our spirits.
 Everyone appeared happy with this trip.

 I want to thank Christine for including me.
 I had a great time hiking with the Ramblers.
 A few of my friends belong to the club and I can see why!